robbell/plantuml-c4/README.md

 ## Key features

 * C4 and Structurizr styling
-* Relationship styling and flexibility enabling better control of layout
+* Complementary C4 helpers, build on top of standard PlantUML relationships
 * A single include file - simple to reference or modify

 ## Getting started